DSBA-Lab/OpenAL/README.md

 # Configuration for Experiments

-All configuration files is in `./configs`.
+All configuration files are in `./configs`.
-You can modify the config files to run your experiment setttings.
+You can modify the config files to run your experiment settings.

 ```
 ./configs